Contact us

 Funding applies only to exceptional cases and must be requested before transfer – retrospective bids are not accepted.
 Trusts should engage early with DfE regional teams, conduct thorough due diligence, and demonstrate strategic value.
 SSICB is not a substitute for long-term capital planning but can unlock growth opportunities for multi-academy trusts facing high-risk acquisitions.

-Our SSICB blog provides more insights.
-Read here.
+Our blog provides more insights.
+Read here

-In June, the Government announced the cancellation of the Public Sector Decarbonisation Scheme (PSDS) and Low Carbon Skills Fund (LCSF) with no commitment to further investment beyond awarded programmes.
+In June, the Government announced the cancellation of the Public Sector Decarbonisation Scheme (PSDS) and the Low Carbon Skills Fund (LCSF) with no commitment to further investment beyond awarded programmes.
 All currently awarded funding in both schemes will remain fully funded.

 In addition, devolved regional funding grants are now available to public sector bodies to reduce their carbon emissions.
-Listed below are three funding avenues available in Greater Manchester, the West Midlands, and Greater London areas.
+Listed below are three funding avenues available in Greater Manchester, the West Midlands and Greater London areas.

 Projects should focus on low-carbon heating, solar PV, insulation, and energy controls, backed by heat decarbonisation plans and robust carbon calculations.